 These Roasted Vegetable Enchiladas are packed with fresh veggies, corn, and black beans, then topped with a creamy chile verde sauce and melted Monterey Jack cheese.
-The perfect option for a healthy, flavor packed, meatless dinner!
+The perfect dish for a healthy meatless dinner!

 A little known fact about me is that, for many years, I was a vegetarian.
 I’m not even exactly sure why – except that a friend and I decided to give it a go in middle school, and somehow, it stuck.
 Needless to say, my parents were not entirely thrilled.